shortstheory/dtn-unetstack/README.md

 **Everything in this DD is Work In Progress!**

+**Code snippets are just for illustration and are a mix of Java/Groovy with pseudocode**

 ### Overview

 Delay Tolerant Networks (DTNs) are used in a number of applications where conventional communication schemes are inadequate due to erratic network conditions, lack of network infrastructure, or long propagation delays in the communication medium.